-There are a number of reasons why it can be difficult to make a really healthy traditional sourdough starter.
+There are a number of reasons why it can be difficult to maintain a healthy traditional sourdough starter.
 Sometimes starters take too long to become active and never become very vigorous.
 They can grow mold or turn pink (that has happened to me).
 Or they can look great, but taste bad.

 Here are a few of the main reasons why sourdough starters can be tricky:

 - Regional variations in wild yeast: There’s a reason why we think of San Francisco sourdough and not Dallas sourdough… some regions just have better tasting wild yeasts.
-Even if you buy a San Francisco sourdough starter online, it will quickly get taken over by the local varieties of yeast.
+However, even if you buy a San Francisco sourdough starter online, it will quickly get taken over by the local varieties of yeast.